LWOW-LMM/Large-world-of-words/README.md

 - 1228200 associations from LLama3
 - 1228200 associations from Mistral
 - 1228200 associations from Claude Haiku
-- 3110 associations from ChatGPT 3.5
+- 3110 associations from ChatGPT 3.5 focalized on gender bias.
-- 3110 associations from ChatGPT 4
+- 3110 associations from ChatGPT 4 focalized on gender bias.
-- 3110  associations from ChatGPT 4o
+- 3110  associations from ChatGPT 4o focalized on gender bias.

 These associations were generated either via API or locally, depending on the LLM.